S3ler/CMqttSnForwarder/README.md

 Gateway: (variables: bool:[with clean session], bool:[with will], bool:[prior will], bool:[any prior subscriptions], bool:[any prior registrations])
 Client connect with clean session without will without subscription without registrations Client connect without clean session without will without subscription without registrations
-// TODO more testcases
-// TODO check testcases with existing

 Client: (variable: )
 connect with clean session